How To Write A Probability

 • Classical Probability: This method assumes all outcomes are equally likely.
 It's used in examples like dice rolls or card draws.

 • Empirical Probability (or Relative Frequency): This approach relies on observed data.
-For instance, if you flip a coin 100 times and get 55 heads, the empirical probability of heads is 55/100 = 0.55.
+Take this case: if you flip a coin 100 times and get 55 heads, the empirical probability of heads is 55/100 = 0.55.

 • Subjective Probability: This involves assigning probabilities based on personal judgment or belief, often used when objective data is lacking.
-For example, estimating the probability of a new product being successful.
+As an example, estimating the probability of a new product being successful.

 IV.
 Advanced Probability Concepts